 - Use a food processor to mix the sweetener and almond butter.
 The blades on the food processor cut through the thick almond butter and really help it mix together the best.

-- If you are allergic to nuts, you can use a seed butter (like Sun Butter) as a replacement.
+- If you need a nut-free recipe, you can use a seed butter (like Sun Butter) as a replacement.

-- Instead of a 9×9 brownie pan, make brownie muffins by baking them in a muffin tin.
+- Instead of an 8x8 brownie pan, make brownie muffins by baking them in a muffin tin.

 All of the exact steps are in the printable recipe card a little further down in this post.
-First, I have some photos of the process along with additional tips.
+First, I have some photos of the process along with additional tips for making these delicious keto brownies.

 Sweeten The Almond Butter